DietSodaSoft/yail/README.md

 The DataService has two basic requests: ones that return Models and ones that return primitives (boolean and integer).

-For operations which return models, you can explicitly assemble the fields you want returned, or you can do nothing and you'll get them all.
+For operations which return models, you can explicitly assemble the fields you want returned, or you can do nothing and you'll get them all, but NOT custom fields.
+To get custom fields, you must request them explicitly.

 For the operations which return collections of models, you can page through them by manually setting the page number, etc - OR - doing client.call(operation.next()).
 You can set the page limit size, the fields you want returned, which page you want on the request operation.

 This is stuff stripped from WebServiceDriver class.